-Teaching the two sides of writing is the essential piece in your ELA instruction.
+Teaching the two sides of writing is the essential piece in your ELA block.
 First and foremost, kids must understand structures of fiction and nonfiction writing.
 Fiction writing uses a story arc.
 Nonfiction writing is built like a hamburger.
 Once they know this, their reading and writing improve.

 Teaching the Two Sides of Writing